Isakn2/Bootcamp_JUNE_24/Bootcamp_JUNE_24/python_challenge/README.md

-Python Challenge
+Python Challenge:
-This repo has the PyBank and PyPoll challenges for me to practice, hope this message finds you well
+This repo has the PyBank and PyPoll challenges for me to practice, hope this message finds you well.

+Isaac